Tulasi in Hinduism: Provenance

+General worship

 While tree worship is not uncommon in Hinduism, the tulasi plant is regarded as the holiest of all plants.
 The tulasi plant is regarded as a threshold point between heaven and earth.
 A traditional prayer narrates that the creator-god Brahma resides in its branches, all Hindu pilgrimage centres reside in its roots, the Ganges flows within its roots, all deities are in its stem and its leaves, and that the most sacred Hindu texts, the Vedas are found in the upper part of the holy basil's branches.
 The tulasi herb is a centre of household religious devotion particularly among women and is referred to as the "women's deity" and "a symbol of wifehood and motherhood", it is also called "the central sectarian symbol of Hinduism" and Vaishnavas consider it as "the manifestation of god in the plant kingdom".

 The tulasi plant is grown in or near several Hindu houses, especially by Brahmins and other Hindu varnas of the Vaishnava sect.
 A house with a tulasi plant is sometimes considered a place of pilgrimage.
 The sacred groves where these herbs are grown are also known as Vrindavana (grove of Tulasi), a miniaturised Vrindavan is a raised cuboid stone or brick structure often in middle of the house's courtyard or in front of the house.

 A person who waters and cares for the tulasi daily is believed to gain spiritual merit and the divine grace of Vishnu, even if he does not worship it.
 Traditionally, the daily worship and care of the plant is the responsibility of the women of the household.
 Though daily worship is prescribed, Tuesdays and Fridays are considered especially sacred for Tulasi worship.
 Rituals involve watering the plant, cleaning the area near the plant with water and cow dung and making offerings of food, flowers, incense, Ganges water, etc. Rangoli (decorative designs) of deities and saints are drawn near its foot.
 Devotees pray to Tulasi and circumambulate the plant while chanting mantras.
 The tulasi plant is often worshipped twice in a day: in the morning and in the evening, when a lamp or candle is lit near the plant.

 In the 19th century, some families in Bengal regarded the plant as their spiritual guide or clan deity.
 In a British Indian census, North-Western Provinces recorded themselves as Tulasi worshippers and not belonging to Hindus, Muslims or Sikhs.

 In Orissa, on the first day of the Hindu month Vaishakha (April–May), a small vessel with hole at the bottom is filled with water and suspended over the tulasi plant with a steady stream of water, for the entire month.
 In this period, when a hot summer reigns, one who offers cool water to tulasi, or an umbrella to shelter it from the intense heat is believed to be cleansed of all sin.
 The stream of water also conveys wishes for a good monsoon.